 This method is most commonly used in drawn sinks.

-This finish is not that great to look at, but it can camouflage scratches and make them very unnoticeable.
+This finish is not that great, but it can camouflage scratches and make them unnoticeable.

 This type of finish uses fine sand particles.
 The particles hit the sink evenly at high speed.
-This causes the surface to evenly form, with grooves tiny enough to be invisible to the human eye.
+This causes the surface to form evenly, with tiny grooves to be invisible to the human eye.